-The API overview provides access to specific data like URLs, IDs and authorization codes required when integrating Episerver Campaign using for example HTTP and SOAP APIs.
+The API overview provides access to specific data like URLs, IDs and authorization codes required when integrating Episerver Campaign using for example REST and SOAP APIs.

 See also API documentation on Episerver World: